ssbmeurope/tournaments/index.md

 ### Contact

-DM Pierce on Twitter https://www.twitter.com/vlookupman with your tournaments
+DM Pierce on Twitter https://www.twitter.com/vlookupman with your tournaments (check the pinned tweet)